Panopto FAQ

 To make individual videos available to users no longer enrolled in your course, or to users external to the University, you can create a copy of the folder and then set your file permissions to make more publicly accessible .
 You will need to share the links to your files with your intended audience.

 By default, Panopto does not make it possible for viewers to download a video.
 Like Warpwire, Panopto provides a wide range of access controls, including the ability to limit access to specific users and users with UNC-affiliated accounts.
-The integration with Sakai is the only way for instructors to limit access to recorded class sessions to students enrolled in that course.
+The integration with Canvas is the only way for instructors to limit access to recorded class sessions to students enrolled in that course.
 For more information on appropriate student use of class recordings, see this University guidance.

 While the streaming software cannot solve all the problems created by low-speed connections, Panopto does use a variable bitrate solution that automatically reduces the quality of the streamed video when there is a problem, rather than pausing and buffering to maintain the highest quality.